JasonEtco/jasonet.co/src/pages/posts/just-enough-docker.md

 ### Layers

-Docker operates on layers - each line in a Dockerfile is its own "layer."
+Docker operates on layers—each line in a Dockerfile is its own "layer."
 Docker will cache those individual layers:

 ```docker
 # Cache this: